Updating a storm door can be a simple project. Today, I’m sharing how to paint an exterior door and how to update window muntins.

 p.s.
 If you want to see more of the how-to in a video format, you are in luck!
 At the bottom of this post, I’ve included the how-to for the storm door makeover that we shot as I was doing the project.
 Just promise not to judge my outfits or lack of makeup. 😉

-Let me just say that, in this image, it was bright and sunny and the door looks 85% better in the picture than it does in real life.
-In real life, it’s dirty, has some chipping or weird finish issues and basically just looks like it’s been on the house for 35+ years and not thought about during that time.
+Let me just say that, in this image, it was bright and sunny and the door looks 85% better in the picture than it did in real life.

 For this particular storm door, the muntins looked to be attached to a frame and the frame looked to be attached to the storm door itself.